 As van dwellers, we recommend following the weather for maximum comfort.
 If possible, head north during the summer, or to a higher altitude.
 Try to park in shade and face north if possible.
 This will give you the least amount of direct sunlight on your large windows.

 It may sound counter-intuitive, but on hot nights it is often more comfortable to sleep outside.
 We spend a lot of our time on campground or BLM land and keep sleeping bags and a small backpacking tent in the van.
-We’ve found that sleeping in a tent is more comfortable in the summer than inside the van if caught in a heat wave.
+We’ve found thatsleeping in a tent is more comfortable than inside the van if we’re caught in a heat wave.

 For more tricks and tips read our post: tricks and tips to keep cool in the summer